by Olivia Raymond (2022)

 Bloom, Harold ed.
 Jamaica Kincaid (Bloom’s Modern Critical Views).
 New Haven: Yale University, 2008.

 Braziel, Jana Evans.
 Caribbean Genesis: Jamaica Kincaid and the Writing of the New Worlds.
 New York: State University of New York Press, 2009.

 Cudjoe, Selwyn R. “Jamaica Kincaid and the Modernist Project: An Interview,” Callaloo 12 (Spring 1989): 396–411.
 (Reprinted in Caribbean Women Writers: Essays from the First International Conference, ed.
 Cudjoe (Wellesley, MA: Calaloux, 1990): 215–231.)

 Dance, Daryl Cumber.
 Fifty Caribbean Writers: A Bio-Bibliographical Critical Sourcebook.
 New York: Greenwood Press, 1986.

-keywords: woman, female
+keywords: woman, female, African American

-This entry funded by a grant from the Association for the Study of Literature and the Environment.
+This entry was funded by a grant from the Association for the Study of Literature and the Environment.